 It is a known fact that taking care of our ageing parents or relatives is a cultural norm here in Singapore and other conservative Asian nations.
-But due to our ever-evolving society, there has been a shift in these behaviors that have influenced young people to look to alternative ways in taking care of their elderly family members.
+But with the growing number of working caregivers and sandwich generation, there has been a shift in these behaviours that have influenced young people to look to alternative ways in taking care of their elderly family members.
 One of these ways is through elderly day care.

 Elderly day care is essentially a planned programme of activities meant to provide seniors with supervised care and opportunities to socialise in a centre-based group setting, all while still receiving the necessary health services that they require.